-All events are held at the Starting Gate facility in downtown Kalamazoo (161 E. Michigan Ave.).
+All events are held at the Western Michigan University Starting Gate facility in downtown Kalamazoo (510 E. Butler Ct.
+Kalamazoo, 49007 corner of E. Ransom and Walbridge).
 Contact Lara Hobson to register.
-Workshops are free to WMU students.
-All others, please bring payment of $35/workshop (cash or check).

-- Business Model Canvas Workshop: September 25, 5 to 6 p.m.—The Business Model Canvas is a strategic management and entrepreneurial tool.
-It allows you to describe, design, challenge, invent, and pivot your business model.
-It is a simple graphical template describing nine essential components: customer segments, value propositions, channels, customer relationships, revenue streams, resources, activities, partnerships, and costs.
+- Business Model Canvas/Value Proposition Design Workshop: October 21, 3:30 to 5:30 p.m.—The Business Model Canvas is a strategic management and entrepreneurial tool.
+It allows you to describe, design, challenge, invent and pivot your business model.
+It is a simple graphical template describing nine essential components: customer segments, value propositions, channels, customer relationships, revenue streams, resources, activities, partnerships and costs.
 The individual elements prompt consideration of a business’ full scope, while the layout encourages thought about how the pieces fit together.
-The Business Model Canvas is simple enough to sketch on paper and powerful enough to refocus the way you view your business.
-Guest speaker; Sandra Cochrane, Small Business Development Center
+Learn how to create products and services that customers want.
+Free to Western Michigan University and Kalamazoo Valley Community College students, all others $35.
+Guest speaker: Sandra Cochrane, Small Business Development Center.

 - Customer Discovery Workshop: October 19, 3:30 to 6 p.m.—This workshop will show how to quickly get feedback on an idea without spending a lot of time or money.
 The participants will also learn how to find talent to help them execute their idea and stay lean.
 How to create specification documents and manage a team to execute them will also be discussed.
 Free to WMU & KVCC students, all others $35.
 Guest speaker: Bob Armbrister, WMU executive director of administration-information technology and services, and entrepreneur.